Swampoodle (Washington, D.C.): History

 Swampoodle developed during the second half of the 19th century, providing a place of refuge for emigrants following the Great Famine of Ireland that devastated Ireland between 1845 and 1849.

-The area east of North Capitol remained undeveloped until the 1870s.
+The area east of North Capitol Street remained undeveloped until the 1870s.
 The development of west of North Capitol started developing in the 1850s with two major construction projects.
 In 1856, the first Government Printing Office building was built on the southeastern corner of Square 624 and the following year, H Street was grated and graveled between New Jersey Avenue and North Capitol.

 In 1859, St. Aloysius Catholic Church is built at 19 I Street NE on square 622.
 It catered to the Roman Catholic Irish population of Swampoodle.
 Gonzaga College High School moved to the same square in 1871.

-By the early 20th Century, most of the Irish American population had left the neighborhood.
-They were replaced by Greeks and Italians immigrants and some African-Americans.
+By the early 20th century, most of the Irish American population had left the neighborhood.
+They were replaced by Greek and Italian immigrants and some African-Americans.

 The neighborhood gained a reputation for being a lawless shantytown, where crime, prostitution, drunkenness were rife during and after the Civil War.
-At the core of the district was Jackson Alley located next to the Government Printing Office Building (between G and H) and crossing North Capitol.
+At the core of the district was Jackson Alley located next to the Government Printing Office Building, between G and H Streets and crossing North Capitol Street.
 It was a considered a virtual no-go area for the police and new recruits were often sent there for their training.
 The problem was more with the younger generation than the older folks.
 Gangs of young men known as "poodles" were the main cause of concern.
 But it was also a place to find work for its inhabitants.
 For a very long time, Jackson Alley was inhabited by "tinkers" or "tinners" because they were tinworkers.

-The area was known for overcrowding and outbreaks of malaria, typhoid and dysentery.
-But Swampoodle was a thriving community, whose Irish construction workers helped build Washington, DC.
+The area was known for overcrowding and outbreaks of malaria, typhoid, and dysentery.
+But Swampoodle was a thriving community, whose Irish construction workers helped build Washington, D.C.
 As Swampoodle was then on the edge of the city, many of the residents kept goats and cows, sometimes in livestock pens among the alleys dividing their modest houses.
-Until the 1880s, the north side of K Street was not built and the only things there were swamps, pasters and the railway track.
-This almost rural lifestyle continued until about 1907, when Union Station was built.
+Until the 1880s, the north side of K Street was not built and the only things there were swamps, pasters, and the railway track.
+This almost rural lifestyle continued until about 1907, when Washington Union Station was built.

 In the 1870s, Tiber Creek was channeled underground along North Capitol Street.
 From Florida Ave to M Street, the sewer was 20 feet in diameter and grew to 30 feet for the section below M Street.
 Due to the elevation of the ground level, many found themselves with one level under the level of the street.